batzner/meanpress/README.md

 etc.
 4. Source `resources/env_vars.prod.sh` in `~/.bashrc`.
 5. Install the `forever` node module.
-6. Start the server with `sudo -E forever start ./bin/www`.
+6. Start the server with `sudo -E forever start ./bin/server.js`.
 The `sudo` is needed for running on port 80.
 The `-E` will preserve the existing environment variables (port, mongoDB URL etc.).
 7. TODO: Activate Babel processing

+TODO: Run all npm